mineko-io/lambda-edge-root-doc/README.md

 * `urlPart`: First part of request to origin (default: `''`)
 * `rootDoc`: The root document (default: `index.html`)
 * `log`: Enables logging to console
+* `replaceUri`: Indicates if the hole uri get's replaced by new one or to keep the old uri and only to concatenate (default: `true`)

 ## Usage
 Just add the package to your deployment package to lambda.